NLnetLabs/roto/README.md

   are static.
 - Roto currently does not feature any looping constructs.
 If you need loops, you can use recursion instead as a workaround.
 - All values are currently immutable.
+If a type should be mutable and shared between multiple variables, it can be wrapped in a type that provides interior mutability such as `Rc<RefCell<T>>` and `Arc<Mutex<T>>`.

 ## Learn more

 - Documentation of the Roto language is included in the [documentation for Rotonda](documentation).
-- The API docs for the latest version are available at <docs.rs/roto>
+- The API docs for the latest version are available on [docs.rs]
 - Some examples are available in the examples folder of the Roto repository.

 ## Contributing